zamalali/ftBoost/README.md

   <img src="assets/readme.png" alt="Logo" width="700">
 </p>

-# Ft Boost Hero 🚀
+# ftBoost 🚀

-Ft Boost Hero is a powerful data augmentation tool designed to streamline fine-tuning for conversational AI models.
+ftBoost is a powerful data augmentation tool designed to streamline fine-tuning for conversational AI models.
 Built with Streamlit, it enables users to generate high-quality augmented data in multiple JSONL formats (OpenAI, Gemini, Mistral, and LLama).
 The tool leverages LangChain Groq for AI-powered augmentation and allows customization through advanced tuning options.

 ---